sarabp14/lp-foundation-assignments/assignment_0/README.md

 To push your code to GitHub, you can either do this [directly from VSCode](https://code.visualstudio.com/docs/sourcecontrol/intro-to-git#_publish-local-repository-to-github) or you can create the repo on GitHub and then follow their instruction on how to push an existing repository.

-If your repository is private, don't forget to add your mentor and pod colleages as a collaborators.
+If your repository is private, don't forget to add your mentor and pod colleagues as a collaborators.